Mormon missionary: Other exclusionary factors

 In addition to spiritual preparedness, church bishops are instructed to ensure that prospective missionaries are physically, mentally, and emotionally capable of full-time missionary work.
-In the same speech where he called for "every young man" to fill a mission, Kimball added, "we realize that while all men definitely should, all men are not prepared to teach the gospel abroad."
-Apart from general issues of worthiness and ability, there are a number of specific situations that will disqualify a person from becoming a full-time missionary for the LDS Church.
+In the same speech where he called for "every young man" to fill a mission, church president Spencer W. Kimball added, "we realize that while all men definitely should, all men are not prepared to teach the gospel abroad."
+Apart from general issues of worthiness and ability, there are a number of specific situations that will disqualify a person from becoming an LDS Church full-time missionary.
 Those excluded include those who would have to leave dependent children in the care of someone else; young couples who are still of childbearing age; those who are in debt and have not made arrangements to meet these obligations; those who are on legal probation or parole; couples with serious unresolved marital problems; those who are HIV-positive; and those who have been convicted of sexual abuse.
-Additionally, members who have submitted to, performed, encouraged, paid for, or arranged for an abortion (except in the case of rape, incest, or the mother's life is in danger) are usually excluded from missionary service, as are members who have fathered or borne a child out of wedlock; men under 26 and women under 40 who have been divorced; and anyone who has participated in homosexual activity after age 16.
+Additionally, members who have submitted to, performed, encouraged, paid for, or arranged for an abortion (except in the case of rape, incest, or when the mother's life is in danger) are usually excluded from missionary service, as are members who have fathered or borne a child out of wedlock; men under 26 and women under 40 who have been divorced; and anyone who has participated in homosexual activity after age 16.

-From the beginnings of the LDS Church, people of black African descent could be members of the church, but up until 1978 the LDS Church did not call men of black African descent to serve on missions, due to the ban on blacks holding the priesthood.
-The priesthood ban was lifted during Kimball's presidency and since 1978 there have been no restrictions to missionary service that are based on race or ethnicity.
+From the beginnings of the LDS Church, people of black African descent could become members of the church.
+Up until 1978, it was not common for men of black African descent to serve on missions, most likely due to the ban on black people holding the priesthood.
+However, some black men such as Elijah Abel did hold the priesthood and served multiple missions in their lifetime.
+This priesthood ban was lifted in 1978 during Kimball's presidency, and since then there have been no restrictions to missionary service based on race or ethnicity.